 Discussion

-We found higher beta diversity of parasitoids compared to their caterpillar hosts across 75.000 km2 of contiguous lowland rainforest.
-The beta diversity is mostly due to species turnover rather than nested community composition or rewired species interactions.
-A parsimonious interpretation of our host-parasitoid model suggests that the observed patterns are due to a very dynamic metapopulation process, especially in parasitoids.
+We found higher beta diversity of parasitoids as compared to that of their caterpillar hosts across 75.000 km2 of contiguous lowland rainforest.
+The beta diversity is mostly due to species turnover rather than to nested community composition or rewired species interactions.
+A parsimonious interpretation of our host-parasitoid model suggests that the observed patterns are due to a highly dynamic metapopulation process, especially in parasitoids.
 The beta diversity is thus cascading up the trophic network as the lower level creates heterogeneity for the upper level, despite the largely homogenous environment of lowland tropical forests.

 Higher beta diversity in parasitoids than in caterpillars